dinosantic/Media-app/README.md

 ## About Media-app

-Media-app is a simple app which provides displaying the top 10 rated TV shows and top 10 movies, a search function fro both and a detail view for individual items.
+Media-app is a simple app which provides displaying the top 10 rated TV shows and top 10 movies, a search function for both and a detail view for individual items.
 Media-app uses TheMovieDB API to enable this functionality.

 ## Development server